bp2008/GeolocationWebService/README.md

 There are separate files for IPv4 and IPv6, *but you only need one of them*.

 To support IPv4 and IPv6 addresses, download only the DB11.LITE **IPV6 CSV** file from the link above.
-This can be used to resolve both IPv4 and IPv6 addresses.
+This includes all IPv4 addresses mapped to IPv6, and therefore can be used to resolve both IPv4 and IPv6 addresses.

 If you need only IPv4 support, you can save a little disk space by getting only the DB11.LITE **IPV4 CSV**.